jazho76/house_of_apple_2/README.md

 00:0000│     0x7f4672919d00 (_nl_archive_subfreeres+96) ◂— ret
 ```

 Second limitation is that \_IO_write_base has to be null, so we can't place a gadget address there, we can workaround it by popping a 0x0 into a register.
 Third limitation is that \_IO_buf_base has to be null, we can apply the same approach as in \_IO_write_base.
-The final limitation is that we can't overwrite the lock field, this is at offset 0x88, so we have 0x88/0x8 = 17 gadgets to ROP.
-That is planty of space.
+The final limitation is that we can't overwrite the lock field, this is at offset 0x88, so we have 0x88/0x8 = 17 qwords to ROP.
+That is plenty of space.
 This the layout of our ROP chain in ace.py:

 ```
 0x00: _nl_archive_subfreeres+96 # pointer to ret instruction with least significant byte as 0x00